- dreamitlab

 Life, Death, and Resurrection

-Embracing the pitfalls of life
+Embracing the Pitfalls of Life

 When things are good, I’m not under any illusion that it will last forever.
 Joy, success, love are fleeting by design.
 And rather than clinging to them desperately, hoping to preserve their existence, I let them come and go as they will.
 I’ve learned that clinging too tightly to the highs only makes the inevitable descent more painful.
-The world conditions us to chase stability, to see success as something permanent, but nothing is permanent.
+The world conditions us to chase stability, to see success as something permanent, but nothing in this life is permanent.
 And success, more than anything, can be a trap.
 An illusion that masks the fragility beneath.
 People who believe they’ve “made it” often find themselves devastated when the foundation crumbles.
 They cling to a false sense of security, and when it vanishes, they’re left hollow.

-In this endless pattern of life, death, and resurrection, I find a strange comfort.
+In this pattern of life, death, and resurrection, I find a strange comfort.
 I know that every low will eventually give way to something else, and each resurrection brings with it a chance for something unexpected.
 That’s enough reason to keep going, to stay on the ride, and to see it through to whatever comes next.

 Thanks for reading!
 Subscribe for free to receive new posts.